What's inside this article:

 Basic information

-Feature story facilitates powerful visual storytelling.
-Use this special page layout to showcase a collection of high-quality visual content, supported by a compelling narrative.
-Visual content might include photos, videos, infographics, and more.
-This content type is ideal for producing long-read content.
+Feature story is a content page designed to deliver powerful visual storytelling.
+Use it to showcase a curated collection of high-quality visuals (such as photos, videos, and infographics) enhanced by a compelling narrative.
+This format is ideal for creating immersive, long-read content.

-The Feature story content type offers the following unique features:
+Feature story offers the following special layout features:

-- The extra Full-width and Jumbo size options for embeds.
-Extra size options are available for embedded images, videos, and infographics.
+- The Full-width and Jumbo size options for embeds.

-If you do not have images to upload, you might browse and use the following images:
+If you don't have images to upload, you might browse and use the following images:

-- Internal: Images that were previously uploaded by other Pangea CMS users.
+- Internal: Images previously uploaded by other Pangea CMS users.

 - External: Images from supported external wire agencies.

-You should be able to legally use any image that you find through the image search in Pangea CMS.
-To avoid copyright issues, the image Source (for example, Reuters or AP) is automatically displayed with the published image.
+You should be able to legally use any image that you find in the GDB.
+To ensure copyright compliance, the Source is automatically displayed with every published image on the public site.

 Add a Main visual

-You might use one of the following content types as the Main visual:
+You can use one of the following content types as the Main visual:

 - Image